Phlex on Rails

 Pay once for lifetime access to the video course.
 No subscription required.

-• Tame Erb, Haml, and Slim views in existing Rails apps with Phlex components
+• Gradually upgrade existing Rails apps with Phlex components at your own pace

-• Understand how components clean-up architecture, improve reusability, simplify testing, and increase velocity
+• See how components improve architecture, reusability, speed, and testability

-• Lifetime access to updates and new content
+• Lifetime access to all future updates and lessons

 The first 50 people who order will get to work with Brad to shape the direction of the course.